candwberry/scrapi/README.md

 ./run.sh
 ```

-4. Open a new terminal window at ~, and clone the git repository, change directory into the repository, create the database files, and create the .env file.
+4. Open a new terminal window at ~, and clone the git repository, change directory into the repository, and create the database files.
 ```bash
 cd ~
 git clone https://www.github.com/candwberry/scrapi.git